patrickf2000/as/Readme.md

-## Asmx86
+## AS

 Asmx86 is somewhat simple x86-64 assembler.
 It can assemble a variety of instructions (with it being easy to add more), and generates relocatable ELF object files.
-Asmx86 is written in C and doesn't use any libraries; I wrote the entire thing myself, except for the parser which uses Flex and Bison.
+Asmx86 is written in C++ and doesn't use any libraries; I wrote the entire thing myself, except for the parser which uses Flex and Bison.

 ### Why?